element-hq/element-web/README.md

 ===============

 1. Install or update `node.js` so that your `npm` is at least at version `2.0.0`
-2. Clone the repo: `git clone https://github.com/matrix-org/matrix-react-sdk.git`
+2. Clone the repo: `git clone https://github.com/vector-im/vector-web.git`
-3. Switch to the SDK directory: `cd matrix-react-sdk`
+3. Switch to the SDK directory: `cd vector-web`
 4. Install the prerequisites: `npm install`
 5. Switch to the example directory: `cd examples/vector`
 6. Install the example app prerequisites: `npm install`